AIR PURIFYING PLANTS: INDOOR PLANTS THAT CLEAN AIR AND REMOVE TOXINS

 TOXIC to pets.

-It is beautiful to keep indoor plants, especially air cleansing plants.
-Not only it improves the mood for better but also refreshes our mood in no time.
+It is beautiful to keep indoor plants, especially air-cleansing plants.
+Not only does it improve the mood for better but also refreshes our mood in no time.

-The beautiful air purifying plants like areca palm or Chinese green can actually make your home and office space look brighter and healthier.
+Beautiful air-purifying plants like areca palm or Chinese green can make your home and office space look brighter and healthier.